cloudevents/spec/json-format.md

 [media subtype][rfc2045-sec5] equal to `json` or ending with a `+json` format extension.
 That is, a `datacontenttype` declares JSON-formatted content if its media type, when stripped of parameters, has the form `*/json` or `*/*+json`.
+If the `datacontenttype` is unspecified, processing SHOULD proceed as if the `datacontenttype` had been specified explicitly as `application/json`.

 If the `datacontenttype` declares the data to contain JSON-formatted content, a JSON serializer MUST translate the data value to a [JSON value][json-value], and